Corn gluten meal: Production

 Corn gluten meal is one product of wet-milling corn as well as corn starch, germ oil meal, corn gluten feed, and steep liquor.
 Corn is steeped in water mixed with sulfur dioxide and ground to separate germ from the endosperm to extract oil.
 The endosperm goes through screenings to separate starch and proteins from the corn fiber or bran.
 The remaining starch and proteins are centrifuged to separate the starch from the corn gluten meal.

-Corn gluten meal as commonly produced contains "71.4% crude protein, 4.1% fat, 0.8% fiber, 1.2% ash, 12.4% starch, 10.1% other carbohydrates".
+Dry corn gluten meal as commonly produced contains 71.4% crude protein, 4.1% fat, 0.8% fiber, 1.2% ash, 12.4% starch, and 10.1% other carbohydrates.
 The product is a golden yellow to brown powder with a cereal odor.

 Uses

 Herbicide

-The use of corn gluten meal as a preemergent herbicide was patented in 1991, but, like many food-related substances used for gardening, is not regulated in the US under 25(b).
+The use of corn gluten meal as a preemergent herbicide was patented in 1991.
+Like many food-related substances used for gardening, is explicitly exempted from regulations in the US under 40 CFR 152.25(f).
 Corn gluten meal breaks down over time and can act as a fertilizer due to a high nitrogen content, but it should not be applied to areas where it is likely to wash directly into watersheds due to nitrogen runoff.

 The effectiveness of corn gluten meal as a preemergent is not conclusive.
 The added nitrogen can allow turfgrass to outcompete weeds, and the meal can act as mulch to prevent weed emergence, but will not affect emerged weeds.